appspector/android-sdk/README.md

 ## SDK start/stop

-After you call the `run` method SDK starts data collection and tries to establish connection with web service and from that point you can see your session on the frontend.
+After calling the `run` method the SDK starts data collection and data transferring to the web service.
+From that point you can see your session in the AppSpector client.

-Since we recommend to keep SDK initialization in the `onCreate()` method of your [Application](https://developer.android.com/reference/android/app/Application), the SDK provides methods to help you manually control AppSpector state by calling `stop()` and `start()` methods.
+Since we recommend to keep SDK initialization in the `onCreate()` method of your [Application](https://developer.android.com/reference/android/app/Application), the SDK provides methods to help you control AppSpector state by calling `stop()` and `start()` methods.
-You are able to use these methods only after AppSpector was initialized.
+**You are able to use these methods only after AppSpector was initialized.**

 The `stop()` tells AppSpector to disable all data collection and close current session.